NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 - The admin should be able to navigate to the welcome promotions section.
 - The admin should be able to add/update/delete any special offers.
   -  Should have the option to "toggle" active/previous promotions.
-- Any changes made should be reflected on the live menu.
+- Any changes made should be reflected on the live site.

 ### **US7:** As a **manager** I can **manage bookings via the admin panel** so that **I can efficiently manage the restaurant**
 #### Acceptance Criteria